Better abstractions for timed automata: An algorithm for

-We are interested in computing the smallest value of the $x-y$ constraint defining a region belonging to $\Closure_\a(Z)$, that is, we need to find $\min\{[v]_{yx} ~|~ v \in Z \}$.
-Call this $\b$.
-By definition of regions, we have for a valuation $v$:
+We are interested in computing the smallest value of the $x-y$ constraint defining an $LU$-region intersecting $Z$.
+Additionally we want to restrict to $LU$-regions in which all its valuations satisfy $x \le U_x$, that is, we need to find: